-Please see "Director Compensation," "Executive Compensation" and "Compensation Discussion and Analysis" for discussion of the compensation of our non-employee directors and our executive officers.
+Please see "Director Compensation," "Executive Compensation" and "Compensation Discussion and Analysis" for discussion of the compensation of our non-employee directors and certain of our executive officers.

 We have entered into indemnification agreements with our directors and executive officers.
-Under these agreements, we agree to indemnify, to the fullest extent permitted by Delaware law (subject to certain limitations), each of director and executive officer against any and all expenses incurred by the director or officer in connection with proceedings because of his or her status as one of our directors or executive officers.
+Under these agreements, we agree to indemnify, to the fullest extent permitted by Delaware law (subject to certain limitations), each of our directors and executive officers against any and all expenses incurred by the director or executive officer in connection with proceedings because of his or her status as one of our directors or executive officers.
 In addition, these indemnification agreements provide that, to the fullest extent permitted by Delaware law, we will pay for all expenses incurred by our directors and executive officers in connection with a legal proceeding arising out of their service to us.